An event is an occurrence happening at a determinable time and place...

 You have the power to change anytime and change at any event.
 It will always be how you see events.
 What you believe of events will enslave you or empower you.
 Losing weight can be part of your change and your decisions; so can your finances, relationship, career, health and happiness.
 It is your life.
 You can feel happy by making a change in yourself or you can waste time making the wrong decisions.

 It is what you decide to do after the event.
-Choose wisely.
+Choose wisely, take the positive out of a negative event.

 Custom Body Fitness is located in Glenwood Springs CO and Carbondale CO